Solutions-Nitriques/jQuery-sizing/README.md

 	- `maxHeight`: the maximum height to scale to.
 May be smaller if minWidth is reached.
 	- `minWidth`: the minimum width to scale to.
 May be bigger if minHeight is reached.
 	- `minHeight`: the minimum height to scale to.
 May be bigger if minWidth is reached.
+	- `preferWidth`: starts size checks with width, then height, when true.
+Will check height, then width if set to false.
+Defaults to true.

 #### Size management
 - `$(target).size()`: Gets the size of the target DOM element as a size object.
 This utility is